-If the coolant temperature high warning light illuminates, turn off the engine.
-Refer to "Coolant temperature low indicator light/ Coolant temperature high warning light" 3-13.
+If any of the following conditions occur. turn off the engine.

-4. After the engine has fully cooled down, check the coolant level in the reserve tank.
+- The temperature gauge stays in the overheated zone (if equipped).
+Refer to "Temperature gauge (models with type A combination meter)" \$\alpha\$3-11. - The coolant temperature high warning light remains illuminated (if equipped).
+Refer to "Coolant temperature low indicator light/Coolant temperature high warning light" \$\alpha\$3-16. - 4.
+After the engine has fully cooled down. check the coolant level in the reserve tank.

 If the coolant level is below the "LOW" mark, add coolant up to the "FULL" mark.
 5. If there is no coolant in the reserve tank, add coolant to the reserve tank.
-Then remove the radiator cap and fill the radiator with coolant
+Then remove the radiator cap and fill the radiator with coolant.